aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/cross-document-editing/add-glyph-clone-and-change-color/_index.md

 A: The trial adds a watermark and limits some advanced features; consult the documentation for full details.

 **Q: Where is the full API reference?**
-A: Detailed class and method descriptions are available [here](https://reference.aspose.com/page/net/).
+A: Detailed class and method descriptions are available in the **Aspose.Page .NET API reference**.

 ## Conclusion